MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 >Don't enable automatic log collection if you are using a low-bandwidth, high-latency link.
 In this case, only use on-demand log collection.

 When automatic diagnostic log collection is enabled, the service monitors for critical alerts.
 After a critical alert occurs and persists for around 30 minutes, the service collects and uploads appropriate logs.
 This log collection size is around 2 GB on average.
 Alert monitoring, log collection, and upload are transparent to the user.

 In a healthy system, logs will not be collected at all.
-In an unhealthy system, log collection may run two or three times in a day, but typically just once.
+In an unhealthy system, log collection may run two or three times in a day, but typically only once.
 At most, it could potentially run up to ten times in a day in a worst-case scenario.

 ## Managing costs

 Azure [blob storage charges](https://azure.microsoft.com/pricing/details/storage/blobs/) depend on how much data is saved each month and other factors such as data redundancy.
-If you don't have an existing storage account, you can sign in to the Azure portal, click **Storage accounts**, and follow these steps to create a StorageV2  blob c.
+If you don't have an existing storage account, you can sign in to the Azure portal, click **Storage accounts**, and follow the steps to [create an Azure blob container SAS URL](azure-stack-configure-automatic-diagnostic-log-collection.md).

 As a best practice, you should use StorageV2 [lifecycle management](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts) to reduce ongoing storage costs.
 For more information about how to set up the storage account, see [Configure automatic Azure Stack diagnostic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md).